 If we’re talking pure location, it’s hard to go past Doubletree By Hilton.
 You’re about 50m from Flinders St Station (most of the rooms come with beautiful statin views), and our favourite laneway is just around the corner—Centre Place.
 Home to Aix Creperie Salon, Jungle Juice, Hells Kitchen and The Soup Place.
 The room fittings are lavish, as you might expect when they whack the ‘Hilton’ name on the door, but they do verge on the corporate end of the scale (don’t expect the same level of quirk as, say, The Arts Series hotels).
 If you’re looking for dinner, you could do worse than grab a bite at Doubletree’s elegant, Platform 270.

-Melbourne’s brand new Novotel Hotel in South Wharf is an interesting one.
+Melbourne’s Novotel Hotel in South Wharf is an interesting one.
 Some Melbournians will say you’re better off staying in the CBD (or even Southbank) because they’re closer to the action.
 But if you’re coming to Melbourne for an event at the Convention Centre (AKA Jeff’s Shed), business in Docklands, shopping at DFO, or you just want to check out South Melbourne Market, The Novotel is actually perfect.
 And the hotel itself is stunning: it cost $150m to build, Woods Bagot, NH Architecture Fender Katsalidis handled the architectural plans, and the rooms all come with cutting-edge amenities and views of the CBD.
-Pro tip: if you ceebs leaving the building, check out Mr Carpono Bar & Dining on Lvl 6.
-Very underrated Italian.
+Pro tip: if you can't be bothered leaving the building, check out Mr Carpono Bar & Dining on Lvl 6.
+Very underrated Italian restaurant.

 South Yarra’s Arts Series gem.
 The Olsen has been going strong for years now, wowing international guests with its epic John Olsen art collection, cantilevered swimming pool and quirky amenities (you can hire microscopic SmartCars and Lekker bikes if you feel like stretching your legs).
 The Olsen is one of those hotels you barely need to leave: Spoonbill does an excellent brunch (or there’s always Smak just down Daly St), you’ve got the Norbu Day Spa for pamper sessions, and the whole Chapel St shopping precinct right on your doorstep.
 If it’s a fancy anniversary staycay, book in one of the private spa suites.
 They’re worth the extra mullah.
 One last tip?
 Stay in and order a Rowdy Double Cheeseburger from Two Wrongs, just downstairs.
 One of our favourite burgers in Melbourne.